 Tests show improvements (blue) over the current forecasting system for a wide range of variables and forecast ranges in the northern and southern extratropics, using ECMWF’s analysis as verification.
 Results are shown for anomaly correlation and root-mean-square (RMS) error/standard deviation of error.
 The outcome is more mixed in the tropics.
 (Image courtesy of Marcin Chrust, ECMWF)

-This is still work in progress and will be implemented in a future IFS model cycle.
+This work is being done in collaboration with the group led by ECMWF Fellow Prof. Marc Bocquet at École des Ponts ParisTech and will be implemented in a future IFS model cycle.